vyadh/teamcity-deployment-dashboard/README.md

 Possible Future Features
 ------------------------

-* Finish: test use of project id rather than param if project key blank
 * Finish: only show deployment tab if configuration is enabled at this or parent.
 * Improve config saving via success and failure messages
 * Show real-time progress by having the frontend subscribe to build changes via server-sent events.